EricLWang/self/Codex.md

 * Life is experienced alone.
 * There are no coincidences - everything happens for a reason.
 * Though a complex experience/machine, life is an input-output machine, with drastically varying output horizon lengths.
-* "We're talking monkeys on an organic spaceship flying through the universe" - Joe Rogan

 #### 2C E&R: Explanatory
 Science, politics, and the universe.

 * Time is only a useful concept to prevent from being late to appointments.
 * Multiple dimensions and universes exist.
-* Overpopulation is mankind's most pressing and challenging problem.
+* Overpopulation is one of mankind's most pressing and challenging problem.
 * Aliens exist, and already know that we do too.
 * It does not matter whether or not we are alone in the universe.